Microsoft Project Add-In Utility

 This form is responsible for storing the field settings for the IPM Utilities.
 The settings entered here should always match the corresponding values used in IPM to map your data instance.
 See the Map Data section in Data Instance Admin for more information on each requested field setting and what data it should contain.

+The Settings form requires the user to select several fields from their Project file through the drop-down boxes provided in the Field Settings section.
 If these settings are not updated or not correct, then users may experience errors while operating the utilities.

 4. Import Status